Nationals vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 23 doubles, a triple, nine home runs, 27 walks and 34 RBI (74 total hits).
-He's also swiped six bases.
+- Freeman has collected 78 hits with 23 doubles, a triple, 10 home runs and 27 walks.
+He has driven in 35 runs with six stolen bases.

-- Freeman will look for his 19th straight game with a hit in this matchup.
-During his last 10 games he is batting .425 with nine doubles, a home run, five walks and seven RBI.
+- Freeman has picked up at least one hit in 19 games in a row.
+During his last 10 games he is batting .463 with seven doubles, two home runs, five walks and eight RBI.

 Freeman Recent Games